Skip to content

 Rock_dove__4

-The rock dove, also known as the rock pigeon or common pigeon, is a species of bird belonging to the family Columbidae.
-In everyday language, it is commonly referred to as the “pigeon”.
+The rock dove, also known as the rock pigeon or common pigeon, is a bird species belonging to the Columbidae family.
+In everyday language, it is commonly called the “pigeon.”
 The domestic pigeon is a descendant of this bird.

 Domestic pigeons have escaped into the wild, resulting in larger populations of feral pigeons in many places around the globe.
 This has allowed the species to spread to places it would not have been able to reach on its own.

-The rock dove is a highly adaptable species, and it has been able to survive in many different habitats.
-It is an important part of many ecosystems, providing food for predators, and a source of food for humans.
+The rock dove is a highly adaptable species that has survived in many habitats.
+It is an integral part of many ecosystems, providing food for predators and a source of food for humans.

-The species is also valued for its role in the sport of pigeon racing.
+The species is also valued for its role in pigeon racing.

 KingdomAnimalia